 An information security working party, comprising management representatives from all relevant parts of the organisation, shall devise and coordinate the implementation of information security controls.
 The responsibility for ensuring the protection of information systems and ensuring that specific security processes are carried out shall lie with the head of the department managing that information system.

-Violations of our policies will be handled in accordance with the severity of the violation and applicable rules and regulations, including up to termination of contract for severe violations.
+Violations of our policies will be handled in accordance with the severity of the violation and applicable rules and regulations, including up to termination of the contract for severe violations.

 This policy is reviewed and updated regularly to ensure that it remains appropriate in the light of any relevant changes to the law, our other policies or contractual obligations.
 We will inform relevant parties about the updates.